 Or something like that anyway.

 The flip side Log Train starts off mentioning my favourite getaway place Parry Sound.
 Only Stompin' Tom could rhyme of tiny towns like Kirkland Lake, Owen Sound, Manatou, Mattawa, Kirkland Lake and so on and get away with it.
-Funny that after listening to four Stompin' Tom songs, I never heard the old Foot stomp.
-I guess, all though I never noticed before, that he only does this in concert.

 If there is any Can-Con more Can than Stompin' Tom Connor's, I've never heard it.
 It's not the greatest music, or the greatest poetry in the world (thankfully, though, it's no Nancy Millstone Jennings of Greenbridge, Essex, England), but I was looking for Canadiana: funny I should find it 4 doors from my home.